sean-engelstad/ml-pde-buckling/README.md

 * can we solve multiple eigenmodes by orthogonality constraint and repeating the domain inputs => phi outputs in parallel?
 * can FNO (Fourier neural operator) help us constrain the wavenumbers?
 * feels wrong that it takes us so long to converge to very simple low wavenumber solutions. has to be cleaner way.

+* Can I somehow add a constraint to FNO or regular FNN that the max wavenumber is less than the quad point spacing (so numerical integral is valid)?

+Also: would like to try Gaussian process method to solve PDEs and look at that book for better FEM basis functions with Gaussian processes
+* Gaussian process methods
+* wavelets and other operator methods